Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Introduction

 \subsection{Paper Scope}

-Few existing papers that review novel micronutrient assessment methods are comprehensive and clinically relevant \cite{udhani_comprehensive_2023, shi_development_2022, nimbkar_microfluidic_2024, kalita_point--care_2022, huey_review_2022, campuzano_pursuing_2024}. \citet{campuzano_pursuing_2024} and \citet{kalita_point--care_2022} focus particularly on electrochemical sensors, with the latter considering few vitamins and mostly out of body status. \citet{shi_development_2022} concentrate specifically on wearable sensors, and \citet{nimbkar_microfluidic_2024} focus on microfluidic assessment.
+Few existing papers that review novel micronutrient assessment methods are comprehensive and clinically relevant \cite{udhani_comprehensive_2023, shi_development_2022, nimbkar_microfluidic_2024, kalita_point--care_2022, huey_review_2022, campuzano_pursuing_2024}. \citet{campuzano_pursuing_2024} and \citet{kalita_point--care_2022} focus particularly on electrochemical sensors, with the latter considering few vitamins and mostly out-of-body status. \citet{huey_review_2022} focus on vitamin A assessment and emphasizes the limitations of relying on centralized laboratories and specialized equipment, underscoring the need for more portable and accessible diagnostic methods. \citet{nimbkar_microfluidic_2024} focus on microfluidic assessment and \citet{shi_development_2022} concentrate specifically on wearable sensors. \citet{udhani_comprehensive_2023} provide a detailed review on biomarker-based micronutrient detection, focusing on the analytical chemistry aspect.

 The novelty of our paper lies in its comprehensive review of accessible and noninvasive micronutrient assessment methods, uniquely emphasizing clinical relevance—an aspect often overlooked in prior work.
 It includes a background on micronutrients, tailored for a non-clinical perspective.
-We also explore a wide range of techniques for assessing physiology and biofluids, including assay-based technologies, electrochemistry-based methods, spectroscopy-based approaches, and analytic methods utilizing artificial intelligence (AI) and machine learning (ML).
-This review contributes several relevant tables throughout the paper and in the Appendix providing a comprehensive reference about micronutrients and their assessment.
-Ultimately, our paper calls for actionable potential opportunities to advance these methods for clinical use.
+We also explore a wide range of techniques for assessing biofluids and physiology, including assay-based technologies, electrochemistry-based methods, spectroscopy-based approaches, and analytic methods utilizing machine learning (ML).
+This review offers a high-level summary, with detailed methods available in dedicated sources.
+We contribute several relevant tables throughout the paper and provide a comprehensive reference about micronutrients and their assessment in the Appendix.
+Ultimately, this review calls for actionable potential opportunities to advance these methods.